With some of South America’s most exceptional sights, Machu Picchu, Cusco, Lake Titicaca, and the Amazon Rainforest, Peru will never disappoint.

 You should arrive at the airport for your overnight flight to Lima, via Madrid.

 On arrival transfer to the four-star Casa Andina Select Mira Florez, where you stay overnight night with breakfast.
-Please note 2016 dates will continue straight to Arequipa and the whole itinerary will be one day shorter

 On arrival early this morning we transfer on to a domestic flight to the beautiful colonial city of Arequipa where we stay for two nights at the three-star superior El Cabildo Hotel, with breakfast.
 The rest of the day is at leisure to relax after your flight.